 IRS revenue officers routinely make unannounced visits to a taxpayer’s home or place of business to discuss tax matters.
 IRS revenue officers will request payment of taxes owed by the taxpayer; however, payment will never be requested to a source other than the US Treasury.

 IRS revenue agents usually visit taxpayers or tax professionals to conduct the audit after either mailing a notice and/or agreeing on the day and time.
 IRS revenue agents will sometimes make unannounced visits to a taxpayer’s home or place of business to discuss a tax matter.
-They will not demand any sort of payment.
+They will not demand payment.

 Ask For Credentials